falyas/linux-shell-scripting/getting-started-with-shell.md

 Use the `cd` command to jump from one directory to another.

-You can go into a sub-directly by either of the following commands.
+You can go into a sub-directly the following commands.
 The below commands assume that you have the _fruits_ directory at your current location.

 ```sh
 cd ~/fruits
 ```

+or

 ```sh
 cd fruits